-One of the most powerful, smart and independent dogs in the world is the Anatolian Shepherd Dog.
+One of the most powerful, smart and independent dogs in the world is the Anatolian Labrador mix.
 They have the ability to think on their own, which is essential for a livestock guardian to possess.
 Protective of their flock, they feel they are always on patrol for their family.

-Despite their protective behaviour, Anatolian Shepherds are calm, friendly, and affectionate with their immediate family.
+Despite their protective behaviour, Anatolian shepherd colors are calm, friendly, and affectionate with their immediate family.
 Despite the fact that they are close to their family, they are unfriendly to anyone who is not, even if they are a friend or related.

 With a good disposition, puppies like meeting new people and being held, and they are eager to learn and play.
-A puppy that isn’t fighting with its littermates or cowering in the corner of the room is a better choice for adoption than one that is fighting with its siblings.
+Anatolian shepherd colors is a puppy that isn’t fighting with its littermates or cowering in the corner of the room is a better choice for adoption than one that is fighting with its siblings.

 Adopting a puppy from a shelter or rescue may not allow you to meet the parents’ siblings or other relatives, which might help you get a better idea of the puppy’s personality as an adult.

-Anatolian Shepherd puppies, like other dogs, need early socialisation, which is being exposed to a wide range of people, sights, sounds, and experiences.
-Your Anatolian Shepherd puppy’s growth as a well-rounded canine depends heavily on early socialisation.
+Anatolian shepherd colors mix puppies, like other dogs, need early socialization, which is being exposed to a wide range of people, sights, sounds, and experiences.
+Your Anatolian Labrador mix puppy’s growth as a well-rounded canine depends heavily on early socialization.

 Generally speaking, Anatolian Shepherds are a healthy breed, however they, like other breeds, are prone to a variety of health concerns.
 Anatolian Shepherds are susceptible to a variety of illnesses, so it’s important to know about them if you’re considering purchasing one.